Grants & Incentives

 LDDA Grant Incentives

 The Downtown Sign Grant is designed for permanent sign projects for downtown buildings and properties within the boundaries of the Longmont Downtown Development Authority (LDDA).
-This grant is a reimbursement with funds dispersed after the approved signs have been installed and inspected.
-Work may not begin until grant has been approved or applicant has received staff acceptance.
+This grant is subject to LDDA approval prior to starting the project.
+If the project work is completed prior to grant approval, the grant application is forefeited and ineligible for funding.
+This grant is a reimbursement with funds disbursed after the project has been completed, paid, and inspected.

 The maximum grant is 25% of eligible sign costs with a cap of $3,500, contingent on available funds.
 Sign incentives can be phased per business until the $3,500 limit is reached.